Sukanya (actress): Personal life and family

 Sukanya was born in Madras on 25 November 1972 to Ramesh, a film producer as the younger of two children.
 Both Sukanya as well as her older sister Geetha Sridhar have trained in Bharatanatyam at the Kalakshetra Foundation.
 Geetha runs the UK-based dance company Natyashri as part of which Sukanya has given dance performances.
 The film actress S. Jayalakshmi was her grandmother and actors S. Rajam and S. Balachander were her great-uncles.

 Sukanya married R. Sridhar, a software engineer based in New Jersey on April 17, 2002.
 The two later separated and Sukanya filed for divorce on March 3, 2004, alleging domestic abuse.
-While Sridhar filed a Special Leave Petition on the divorce proceedings arguing that he was not subject to Indian laws as he was a United States citizen, the plea was dismissed and the couple were granted a divorce in 2012.
+While Sridhar filed a Special Leave Petition on the divorce proceedings, arguing that he was not subject to Indian laws as he was a United States citizen, the plea was dismissed and the couple were granted a divorce in 2012.

 Sukanya has described herself in interviews as a deeply religious person.
 She composed and sang a Tamil song Jai Shri Ram and released the album during the inauguration of the Ram temple in Ayodhya.
-In an interview to the website Galatta.com, Sukanya denied any intention to enter politics or stand in elections.
+In an interview to the website Galatta.com, Sukanya denied any intention to join politics or stand in elections.